giacomo-santoni/SC-project/README.md

 The output of the code can be seen in the notebook, where each piece of code is commented on.

 # 4. CONCLUSION
-The CNN model seems good, let's see if increasing the dimensions of the dataset the performance increases.
+The CNN model seems good... da finire.